Phil Gardner: Early life

 Phil Gardner was born in Hastings, East Sussex, and grew up in Basildon, Essex.
-He attended Kingswood Junior School, being appointed Head Boy in his final year, before passing the Eleven Plus and winning a place at Southend High School for Boys.
-Two years later he transferred to Woodlands School in Basildon, where he won the Headmaster's Award for English and founded the Woodlands School VIth Form Magazine, on which he acted as head writer.
+He attended Southend High School for Boys and Woodlands School in Basildon.

 The Poddington Peas

 In 1992 Gardner was invited to write for the BBC's animated children's television show The Poddington Peas.
 He was involved in the development of two new sets of characters, The Bugz and The Freshwater Friends, which were intended to be introduced to an American audience under the title The Wonderful World of Poddington.
 The project, which was to be produced in conjunction with HIT Entertainment, was ultimately abandoned and no episodes featuring the new characters were ever made.

 Plays

 Gardner has written a number of plays, the first of which, Internet Cafe (2002) has also been turned into a movie screenplay.
 Be Worth It (2003) was acclaimed by both the Royal Court and the Soho Theatre in London, but perhaps his most successful play is Ledgers (2003), a one-act comedy taking as its theme the subject of depression and suicide, which has been performed in both the UK and US.